ucdavisdatalab/workshop_research_computing/chapters/command-line/01_interacting-with-computers.md

 ## To the Command Line: A Mentality Shift

-The following sections will discuss how to open and use CLIs.
+The following chapters will discuss how to open and use CLIs.
 Doing so is necessarily action-oriented: the workshop covers a host of different commands that will help you in your day-to-day work on a computer.
 But knowing the pragmatics of using a CLI is only one part of a broader change in the mentality